 For Adult Women with ADHD

-Navigating the workplace with ADHD can bring unique challenges and strengths, especially for women whose symptoms might be overlooked or misunderstood.
-This section offers practical advice, strategies, and resources designed to help women with ADHD thrive professionally.
+Living with ADHD as an adult woman comes with unique challenges and strengths that are often overlooked or misunderstood.
+This section offers practical advice, strategies, and resources designed to help women with ADHD thrive in their daily lives.

 Women in the workplace